 Mouth Breathing & Your Oral Health

-Does your child often breathe with an open mouth?
-How about your significant other?
-Do your they snore loudly and wake up exhausted everyday?
-Unfortunately, there are other harmful side effects contributed to mouth breathing as well.
-Many people don’t realize that mouth breathing can actually be a complex health concern, and should be checked out by your dentist and physician.
+Unfortunately, other harmful health concerns contribute to mouth breathing as well.
+Many people don’t realize mouth breathing can actually be a complex health concern and should be checked out by your dentist and physician.

 - Dry mouth